 - Require suppliers to declare all circumstances where items are sourced from ‘unethical’ sources;

-- Review suppliers regularly.
+- Review and visit suppliers regularly.

 Social Engagement and our Local Community